v-iashin/CS231n/README.md

 http://cs231n.stanford.edu/

 My solutions to the assignments to the state-of-the-art course CS231n "Convolutional Neural Networks for Visual Recognition".
-It is hard but cool.
+It was hard, but it is cool.

 ## Framework
-During the course there was a chioce between two frameworks: **TensorFlow** and **PyTorch**.
+During the course, there was a choice between two frameworks: **TensorFlow** and **PyTorch**.
 I decided to follow the **TensorFlow** track.
 Therefore no solution is provided for PyTorch.
 However, the might occur somewhere in the future.

-## Content of the Assignments
+## Content of the Assignments (Spring 2017)
 There were three assignments during the Spring 2017 version of the course that I have completed.

 1. [[Assignment #1]](http://cs231n.github.io/assignments2017/assignment1/)